Manual pre-processing

 Introduction

-This tutorial explains how to pre-process manually an astro image shot with a digital camera (DSLR), but the processing of images from astronomical cameras is almost identical.
-Of course, Siril features scripts , which carry out this process automatically.
-But in some cases , you will need to perform manual processing:
+In this tutorial, we will study the pre-processing process of an astro image taken with a digital camera (DSLR), but the processing of images from astronomical cameras is almost identical.
+Of course, Siril comes with scripts that perform this process automatically.
+However, in a number of cases, you will need to perform manual processing:

-• You want to understand what scripts do: the best way is indeed to do a manual pre-processing!
+• You want to understand what the scripts do: the best way is to do manual pre-processing!

-• You want to fine-tune the preprocessing: the scripts indeed take default values, which can be optimized
+• You want to refine the pre-processing: scripts use default values that can be optimized

-• Your images contain gradients, which are difficult to remove during processing.
-It is very interesting to remove them on the raw images: the gradient is simpler and easier to remove.
+• Your images contain gradients that are difficult to remove during processing.
+It is very interesting to remove them on raw images: the gradient is simpler and easier to eliminate.

-• You have no flats: of course, it is formally not recommended, but the shooting sessions do not always go as we would like!
+• You’re missing flats: of course, this is formally discouraged, but photography sessions don’t always go as planned!

-• And many other reasons … which belong to you :-)
+• And many other reasons… that belong to you :-)

-It is best to store your files in different subfolders.
-We will follow the pattern used in the scripts: lights for images, biases, darks and flats for other images.
+It is better to organize your files in different subfolders.
+We will follow the subfolders used in the scripts: lights for images, biases, darks, and flats for calibration images.

-To preprocess the images, the proposed operating mode is as follows:
+To pre-process the images, the proposed workflow is as follows:

 1. Set the working directory.